 Erosions: RA is characterised by a chronic inflammatory process that targets the synovial lining of some joints.
 As the disease advances, there is evidence of progressive destruction of the structural components of the joints which targets the articular cartilage and bone at the joint margins.

 The recognised definition of an erosion on ultrasound is:

-An intra-articular discontinuity of the bone surface that is visible in two perpendicular planes.
+An intra-articular discontinuity of the bone surface that is visible in two perpendicular planes (Wakefield et al., 2005).

 Figure 13: Erosion on metacarpal head